nanopore-wgs-consortium/NA12878/RNA.md

-# RNA and cDNA Sequencing on Oxford Nanopore MinION and GridION
+# Direct RNA and cDNA Sequencing of a human transcriptome on Oxford Nanopore MinION and GridION

 ## Introduction